adon-cloudcannon/landing-page-test/src/collections/posts/cloudcannon-com-is-now-built-with-eleventy.md

 _schema: default
 title: CloudCannon.com is now built with Eleventy
 description: >-
-  CloudCannon.com officially switched our website over to build from an Eleventy repository, and the results with this static site generator have been amazing.
+  CloudCannon.com officially switched our website over to build with Eleventy, and the results with this static site generator have been amazing.
 Our core web vitals, build speeds and page load speeds have all dramatically improved, our Lighthouse scores for the homepage are perfect 100s across the board, and we’re inching closer to full SEO optimization by default.
 draft: true
 series:
 image: https://cc-dam.imgix.net/cloudcannon-com-eleventy-11ty.jpg